merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 This program **calculates codon or amino acid frequencies from genes or functions**.

 A range of options allows calculation of different frequency statistics.
-This program is "maximalist," in that it has many options that do the equivalent of a couple extra commands in R or pandas -- because we (not you) tend to be lazy and prone to mistakes.

 ## Basic commands

 ### Gene frequencies

-This command produces a table of codon frequencies from coding sequences in the contigs database.
-The first column of the table contains gene caller IDs and subsequent columns contain frequency data.
-The decoded amino acid is included in each codon column name with the flag, `--header-amino-acids`.
+The following command produces a table of codon frequencies from coding sequences in the input contigs database.
+The first column of the tab-delimited output file contains anvi'o gene caller IDs.
+Other columns contain codon frequencies.
+By default, these columns are headed by codons, e.g., "ACG".
+The flag, `--header-amino-acids`, includes the decoded amino acid with the codon in the header, e.g, "ThrACG".

 {{ codestart }}
 anvi-get-codon-frequencies -c %(contigs-db)s \
-                           -o path/to/output.txt \
+                           -o output.txt \
                            --header-amino-acids
 {{ codestop }}

 ### Function frequencies

-This command produces a table of function frequencies rather than gene frequencies.
-By using `--function-sources` without any arguments, the output will include every %(functions)s source available in a given %(contigs-db)s, e.g., `KOfam`, `KEGG_BRITE`, `Pfam` (you can always see the complete list of %(functions)s in *your* %(contigs-db)s by running the program %(anvi-db-info)s on it).
-The first four columns of the table before frequency data contain, respectively, gene caller IDs, function sources, accessions, and names.
+The following command produces a table of function frequencies rather than gene frequencies.
+By using `--function-sources` without any arguments, the output will include every %(functions)s source available in a given %(contigs-db)s, e.g., `KOfam`, `KEGG_BRITE`, `Pfam` (you can always see the complete list of function sources in your contigs database by running the program %(anvi-db-info)s on it).
+The first three columns of the output table contain function sources, accessions, and names, e.g., "COG20_FUNCTION", "COG0001", "Glutamate-1-semialdehyde aminotransferase (HemL) (PDB:2CFB)".
+Other tables in the column contain codon frequencies.

 {{ codestart }}
 anvi-get-codon-frequencies -c %(contigs-db)s \
                            --function-sources \
-                           --function-table-output path/to/function_output.txt
+                           --function-table-output function_output.txt
 {{ codestop }}

 ### Gene frequencies with function information

-In contrast to the previous example, this command produces a table of gene frequencies, but has an entry for every gene/function pair, allowing statistical interrogation of the gene components of functions.
-The function table output is derived from this table by grouping rows by function source, retaining only one row per gene caller ID, and summing frequencies across rows of the groups.
+In contrast to the [prior example](#function-frequencies), the following command produces a table of gene codon frequencies, but has an entry for every gene/function pair.
+This enables analysis of the genes encoding functions, including genes encoding the same function.
+(The function table output in the previous example is directly derived from this data by summing gene frequencies with the same function source.)

 {{ codestart }}
 anvi-get-codon-frequencies -c %(contigs-db)s \
                            --function-sources \
-                           --gene-table-output path/to/gene_output.txt
+                           --gene-table-output gene_output.txt
 {{ codestop }}

 ### Codon frequencies from multiple internal and external genomes

-This command produces a table of codon frequencies from coding sequences in multiple genomes.
-A column is added at the beginning of the table for genome name.
+The following command produces a table of gene codon frequencies from coding sequences in multiple genomes, here a combination of %(internal-genomes)s and %(external-genomes)s listed in respective files.
+The first column of the output table contains genome names.
+Other columns are codon frequencies.

 {{ codestart }}
 anvi-get-codon-frequencies -i %(internal-genomes)s \
                            -e %(external-genomes)s \
-                           -o path/to/output.txt
+                           -o output.txt
 {{ codestop }}

 ## Option examples

-The following tables show the options to get the requested results.
+The following tables show how to use options to get certain results.

 ### _Different_ frequency statistics